NathanaelA/fluentreports/README.md

 ### Examples
 Currently, we ship multiple [examples](examples).

+#### Browser Based Examples
+There is a `demo_html.htm` file in the `examples` folder that shows how to setup a browser ONLY based report the runs 100% in a browser.
+There is a readme.md in the `generator` folder for how to do a browser based reporting system with GUI that runs in the browser.

 ### Simple Sample Report
 This following report is using the a few of the simplest report methods.
 We can show you how quickly you can create a simple report.
 You have the ability to EASILY FULLY override any and all of the Headers, Footers, and Detail bands (and much more).